Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 With just socks on his feet, he joins us outside at Matt's request, sitting down on the narrow metal steps in front of the trailer's front door.

+David Young has a sort of lanky Santa Claus quality to his appearance.
 Long white hair, long white beard, though both are yellowed from years of nicotine exposure.

 He is so tall and thin that gangly is the first word to pop into my mind.

+David seems stunned, almost mute.
 He clearly knows immediately why we are there.

 You might have missed it just now, but the moment when we mention a murder in 1993, he replies, mumbling, I quote, you mean Renee?

+Then, I didn't really know her, end quote.
 At the outset, before we even begin asking him questions, David starts by saying that Renee got on crack.

 She threw her life away.

+Do you hear him?
+He says, That's what got her killed.
 Matt asks David if he and Renee were ever in a relationship or whether they were just friends.

-no, I knew some people she knew, met her through them, but she got on that stuff.
+David quickly answers, saying, no, I knew some people she knew, met her through them, but she got on that stuff.

+After that, he trails off.
+That stuff changes people sometimes, doesn't it?
 My best guess is that David is struggling to grasp what is happening and may be trying to end the conversation with us.

 He's throwing out answers, whatever comes to him in that second.
+Anything to just make this stop.

-That may be why he downplays his relationship with Renee, claiming claiming not to know her really and emphasizing her drug use, distancing himself from her.
+That may be why he downplays his relationship with Renee, claiming not to know her really and emphasizing her drug use, distancing himself from her.

 But Matt pushes on.

-some of the case notes that I've read just don't tell me a whole lot about her.
+So tell me a little bit about her, because some of the case notes that I've read just don't tell me a whole lot about her.
+And

-I want to miss details about her life and who she hung around and what she liked to do.
+you know, I see a picture of her, and that's all I know about her.
+I want to know some details about her life and who she hung around and what she liked to do.

-I heard she was dating a black guy, yeah.
+I heard she was dating a black guy.
+Yeah,

-His name was
+his name was

 Maurice Maurice, yeah.